typedb/typedb/README.md

 ### Inheritance

-Take advantage of inheritance in the database the same way developers do in applications, and remove one of the most common and painful mismatches between the logical data model and its physical data model.
+Take advantage of inheritance in the database the same way developers do in OO languages, and remove one of the most common and painful mismatches between the logical data model and its physical data model.
 As an added benefit, data can be queried using the same vocabulary which defines it.